 Kitchen– A gathering place for friends and family.
 A place where memories are homemade and seasoned with love.

-A couple of weekends ago I gathered my work colleagues and friends for a evening of good vibes and a random feast.
-They enjoyed it so much that all the food was demolished (including the chicken bones) and no leftovers was seen in sight lol.
+A couple of weekends ago I gathered my work colleagues and friends for an evening of good vibes and a random feast.
+They enjoyed it so much that all the food was demolished (including the chicken bones) and no leftovers were seen in sight lol.
 I thought this would be a great place to share some of the recipes so you can create a great feast for your friends too.